Stanley F. Ehrlich

 I taught for 11 years at Raritan Valley Community College, and one year as an adjunct at The College of New Jersey (formerly Trenton State College).
 I also served as a contributing editor and columnist for three Reed Business Communication publications, writing articles and columns on personal finance.
 I currently write a column for fellow advisors in the NAPFA Advisor, the national publication of the National Association of Personal Financial Advisors.

 I joined NAPFA, the pre-eminent fee-only financial planning association, in 1997.
-In order to meet NAPFA's stringent continuing education requirements, I attend NAPFA regional and national conferences as well as educational programs provided by the Institutional Service Group of Charles Schwab.
-I served for four years on NAPFA's Northeast-MidAtlantic Regional Board of Directors, to include two years as Treasurer, and chaired the 2007 Northeast/Mid-Atlantic Regional conference in Hartford, CT.
-In addition, I am a member of IMCA, the Investment Management Consultants Association, and attend their educational conferences as well.
+I served for four years on NAPFA's Northeast-MidAtlantic Regional Board of Directors, including two years as Treasurer, and chaired the 2007 Northeast/Mid-Atlantic Regional conference in Hartford, CT.

 Download Stanley's Vcard